mercy-adebanjo/My-DSA-Data-Analysis-Capstone-Project/README.md

 Rows: Price Bucket

 Values: Product Name → Count
-- 11. How does the rating relate to the level of discount Create a scatter chart:
+- 11.How does the rating relate to the level of discount Create a scatter chart:

 X-axis: Discount %

-Y-axis: Average Rating. (i am not sure if all excel version has scatter chat.).   alternative to scatter chat, this is a longer route thou. (take your time and you'll get it.)
-Line Chart (Grouped by Discount Ranges)
+Y-axis: Average Rating.
 Steps:

 Create a new column that groups Discount % into buckets like: